MLOpsGroup47/autobird/reports/README.md

 >
 > Answer:

 In this project we developed multiple images: training, data preprocessing, inference, data drifting, and gcp test api.
+We mainly used docker images to do testing with Vertex AI, and to deploy our inference API to the cloud.
+Furthermore we made an image for our data drift image API which was deployed both locally and on gcloud.
-For example can one use the training docker by writing this in the terminal:
+For example can one run the training docker, after building or pulling, by writing this in the terminal:
 ```bash
 docker run train:latest lr=0.0003 batch_size=32
 ```